 So why snort cocaine in the first place?
 Snorting means cocaine goes straight into the blood stream via the mucous membrane.
 Once in the blood stream it high tails it for the the brain like a Cruise missile.
 And bingo, a melt-in-the-brain cocaine high.

 However, it’s dangerous, obviously, but really fatally dangerous.
 Because once the cocaine has been chopped up it’s common to use a bank note or a straw to aid the snorting.
 When bank notes and straws are shared among users then the risk of being infected with Hepatitis C via contaminated blood is a real risk.

 Now, 70-80% of people don’t show any symptoms of Hep C. In fact you could be infected for years and not know.
 It’s also possible to show symptoms after just a few months.
 More important is the fact that 75-85% of people who contract Hep C will develop a chronic illness.
 Cirrhosis, liver cancer and chronic liver disease are all waiting patiently in the wings.
 A bit nuts running that risk all because you shared a straw with Brad from Marketing at the Catalina Wine Mixer.
-Fuck you Brad.
+Thanks Brad.